- Kellogg's Better Days Home

 Also, as part of our commitment to transparency, Kellogg was an early adopter of the World Resource Institute (WRI) Food Loss and Waste Accounting and Reporting Standard and was one of the first companies to report global food waste data by destination.

-As of 2022, we are revamping our waste commitments.
+In 2022, we began revamping our waste commitments.
 As part of this process, we aim to sunset our organic waste commitment and install a food waste commitment.
 This new food waste commitment will be aligned with the food waste definition of the Food Loss and Waste protocol from World Resources Institute, and therefore will exclude animal feed material.
 This new commitment will be better aligned with the industry and other peer measurements.

 We also contribute in other important ways:

 - Farming – Working with partners to reduce pre and postharvest loss on farms to ensure that more of the food that is grown is consumed.
 For example, in Mexico we partnered with the Mexico Food Bank Network to rescue fruits and vegetables from agricultural lands to provide people with fresh fruit and vegetables that were at risk of being lost but able to be consumed.

 - Reaching out to consumers – Standardizing our food date labels and educating consumers if food is safe to consume, as well as delivering tips and packaging innovation to help them reduce unnecessary food waste at home.

 - Sharing with communities – While it doesn’t contribute to our food waste metrics, we donate food to help feed people in need either due to natural disasters or chronic hunger in communities we support around the world.